aditya10avg/Transcriber/README.md

 # Real-Time Call Transcription with Twilio and Assembly AI

 This project provides a local Flask application that transcribes real-time phone calls made through the Twilio API.
 It uses Assembly AI for speech-to-text transcription, Ngrok for tunneling, and Flask to handle incoming calls and web socket connections.
+You can do real time transcribing of phone calls on your local host running on PORT 5000(in this case).

 ## Table of Contents
 - [Tech Stack](#tech-stack)